 Getting Around In Penang

-However, on the first day, I recommend taxis as too much time will be wasted getting multiple buses to get between places and the bus trips can be long.
-The Grab app is a great way to get taxis or otherwise do the recommended tours.
+However, on the first day, I especially recommend taxis as too much time will be wasted getting multiple buses to get between places and the bus trips can be long.
+The recommended tours are also a great way to ensure you get around the island smoothly.

 Penang is a great destination for your next trip and I hope I have made planning your 3 day Penang itinerary easier with this list of where to visit in Penang.

-This itinerary covers a wide range of activities to do in Penang as well as the top tourist attractions in Penang Malaysia and I hope you enjoy visiting everything as much as I have.
-3 days is a great amount of time to soak up these top places to visit in Penang and I recommend you follow this itinerary exactly as is.
+This itinerary covers a wide range of activities to do in Penang as well as the top tourist attractions in Penang Malaysia, and I hope you enjoy visiting everything as much as I have.
+Three days is a great amount of time to soak up these top places to visit in Penang and I recommend you follow this itinerary exactly as is.

 From the beaches in Batu Ferringhi to the historical attractions in George Town, I hope you have the best trip ever!